 Do you need to check your email daily and respond to calls during your ski holiday in the Alps?
 Do you want to relocate for the short term to Grainau with your team to complete a software development project?
 Do you want to routinely work part-time on daily tasks while exploring the neighborhood?
 Most business professionals today travel and explore the world, but they cannot afford to switch off and go completely offline, even for one day.
 Ideal coworking spaces must therefore be offered as an innovative, productive environment that attracts all types of users with varying demands.
 By offering a creative working atmosphere and active outdoor socializing with like-minded people, the Lakeview Office coworking space at the Hotel am Badersee acts as the best solution for users.

 Workspace as a commodity

 Work processes in the postindustrial economy are becoming increasingly creative, setting a new benchmark for realty operators and owners.
 Workspaces are now being designed as end-user products—besides including professional working conditions, customers expect innovative design and comfort.
 In fact, some company premises can boast their own meeting and coworking spaces, featuring state-of-the-art design and technologies that are hard to compete with.
-This is because more users are looking for outstanding experiences they cannot get in a home or office environment.
+This reinforces users’ expectations, making them look for outstanding experiences they cannot get in a home or office environment.

 This can prove to be quite challenging for some space owners and operators.